 Professional Health consultation

-I have five years training followed by over 10 years experience in using natural plant medicine as a way of attaining optimal health.
+I have five years of training followed by over 12 years of experience in using natural plant medicine as a way of attaining optimal health.
 Too often we focus on the dis-ease, forgetting that the body is in itself a powerful healer.
-As a Natural health practitioner, I offer my expertise and guidance on how you can achieve a state of wellness so that you are functioning at your very best, not just getting by..
+As a natural health practitioner, I offer my expertise and guidance on how you can achieve a state of wellness so that you are functioning at your very best, not just getting by.
 Many plants contain gentle curative properties that can offer safe and lasting solutions to a wide range of health issues.

 What it entails: